-Iconic Hawaiian surf legend Ben Aipa has passed away at the age of 78.
+Iconic Hawaiian surf legend Ben Aipa passed away at age 78.

 Aipa was an accomplished surfer, an innovative surfboard shaper, and a tenacious coach who influenced several generations of wave riders.